 Can you describe the different types of interpreters and the characteristics of their typical assignments?

-Mental Health Interpreters: Cultural beliefs and values play a very important role on the perceptions and perspectives of mental illnesses and mental health problems, which directly impacts the idioms of distress used by the patient to label the illness or symptoms.
-Mental Health Interpreters apart from upholding the same ethical standards of impartiality, confidentiality, transparency, professional boundaries (and more) of the healthcare interpreter, must also provide significant assistance as a cultural clarifier for the provider.
-Other core competencies of the Mental Health Interpreter include a significant understanding of the language and treatment protocols of our mental health systems.
-Typical assignments the Mental Health Interpreter performs in the in-patient or out-patient settings include: Domestic abuse, substance abuse, mood, anxiety, thought, personality and adjustment disorders.
+Cultural beliefs and values play an important role relating to the perceptions and perspectives surrounding mental illness and health problems.
+These beliefs directly impact the idioms of distress used by a patient to label the illness or symptoms.
+Mental Health Interpreters apart from upholding the same ethical standards of impartiality, confidentiality, transparency, professional boundaries (and more) of the healthcare Interpreter, must also provide significant assistance as a cultural clarifier for the provider.
+Other core competencies of the Mental Health Interpreter include a significant understanding of the language and treatment protocols of the mental health systems.
+Typical assignments the Mental Health Interpreter performs in the in-patient or out-patient settings include: domestic abuse, substance abuse, mood, anxiety, thought, personality and adjustment disorders.
 Another part of serving specific refugee populations as a mental health interpreter is helping patients deal with the real effects of residual trauma experienced in their home countries during violent social upheavals that have displaced so many thousands throughout the world.

-In California, there are presently 13 languages for which you can become legally certified.
+In California, there are presently 13 languages for which a Court/Legal Interpreter can become professionally certified.

 What is HIPAA?

-On April 12, 2001 the Health Insurance Portability and Accountability Act (HIPAA) became a law.
+The Health Insurance Portability and Accountability Act (HIPAA) became a law on April 12th 2001.
 HIPAA regulations are de¬signed to improve efficiency and effectiveness through the use of electronic healthcare transactions, dramatically reducing data collection and paperwork burdens, avoiding costly healthcare errors and protecting confidential patient information.